-In an ideal world, that situation wouldn't ever happen!
+In an ideal world, that wouldn't ever happen!
 Of course, we all get stumped sometimes.
 In those situations, I double-check my work, then loop in colleagues or my manager for more help.
-I remember once when a customer called inquiring how to delete a program.
-That sounds simple, but following the standard instructions did not work.
-I let him know this was an unusual situation, and apologized for the delay in coming up with a fix.
-I double-checked the manual, confirmed that I was following the instructions, then I reached out to a colleague who's an absolute whizz with these types of issues.
-Together, we were able to solve the situation, and then update the training manual to share our new insight.
+I remember once when a customer called inquiring how to delete a program, which sounds simple, but following the standard instructions did not work.
+I let him know this was an unusual situation and apologized for the delay in coming up with a fix.
+I double-checked the manual, confirmed that I was following the instructions, then reached out to a colleague who was more knowledgeable about these types of issues.
+Together, we were able to solve the problem, and then update the training manual to share our new insight.

 7. What are two or three qualities a person needs to deliver strong customer service?

 What They Want to Know: Ideally, your response will mirror the values the company holds.
 Some organizations may put a premium on speedy responses, while others may prioritize high scores in customer satisfaction.
 Be honest in your response, but if it's possible to highlight qualities mentioned in the job posting, that's beneficial.

 I believe it's important to be friendly and warm with customers to leave a good impression.
 Doing so also can prevent rudeness, anger, and other negative emotions from taking over the experience.
 However, I also believe that it's important to solve issues quickly.
 Efficiency is also a priority.